MullerGroup/WAND/README.md

 # WAND
-Design files and source code for the Wireless Artifact-free Neuromodulation Device, as published in Nature Biomedical Engineering
+Design files and source code for the Wireless Artifact-free Neuromodulation Device, as published in Nature Biomedical Engineering.
+Two submodules have been included with contain source code for the graphical user interface (GUI) and the radio protocol implementation.
+More info about how to control WAND is in the Readme of the WAND_GUI repo.

 ## Note about WAND mini:
 The WAND mini version operates almost identically to the one published, except that it only ahs a single NMIC with 64 channels for recording and up to 4 channels assigned for stimulation.